How to Find Quality Care

 Ask how many children there are for each adult.
 The fewer the children for each adult, the better for your child.
 You want your child to get plenty of attention.
 The younger your child, the more important this is.
 The experts at the National Association for the Education of Young Children (NAEYC) recommend that babies need an adult to child ratio of no more than 1 adult for 3 or 4 infants, while most 4-year-olds can do well with a ratio of one adult for 8-10 children.
 In general, Louisiana law allows centers to have higher child:staff ratios than what is recommended by NAEYC.

 If you choose a licensed child care center, the center must have child to staff ratios of no more than:

 |Ages of Children||Type II and III Ratios||Type I Ratios|

 |Infants under 12 months||5:1||6:1|

 |Three year old||13:1||14:1|

 |Four year old||15:1||16:1|

 |Five year old||19:1||20:1|

 If you choose a family child care home, the child to adult ratio should be no more than six children to one adult.
 Many programs choose to keep lower child to staff ratios than are required by law, so be sure to ask about it.

 Find out if the child care provider has been accredited by a national organization.
 Accredited programs have voluntarily met standards for child care that are higher than state licensing requirements.
-The National Association for the Education of Young Children and the National Association for Family Child Care are two prominent organizations that provide accreditation.
+The National Association for the Education of Young Children and National Early Childhood Program Accreditation (NECPA) are two prominent organizations that provide accreditation.